pckerneis/BytebeatCloud/renderer/README.md

 When any of these properties change, the signature changes and the post is automatically re-rendered on the next worker cycle.

+### Timeout Protection

+The worker includes timeout protection to prevent infinite loops in expressions from hanging the worker:

+- Each render operation has a configurable timeout (default: 120 seconds)
+- If an expression takes longer than the timeout, it's terminated with a `TimeoutError`
+- The worker logs timeout errors and continues processing other posts
+- Posts that timeout are skipped and will be retried on the next cycle

+This ensures one problematic expression cannot block the entire rendering queue.

 ## Setup

 ### 1. Install Dependencies